cell7/school/README.md

 - website theme by Jason Long (altered by me)
 - content and presentations by our IT teacher
-- presentations to html convertation by an online converter
+- presentations to html conversion by Zamzar online converter